Testimonies

 The third group accumulates eyewitness accounts of the bombings and shelling of settlements (zachistkas), life in camps for internally displaced persons, and the difficulties experienced by individuals once they returned back home to the Chechen Republic following the termination of war hostilities in some regions.
 This group of documents also includes applications submitted by relatives to human rights organizations requesting assistance in ascertaining the whereabouts of the disappeared people.

 Each information source is used to create and search profiles of each victim in the Database.
 Each name mentioned in the materials was individually registered in the Database.
 The Database also gives the possibility to create different status profiles of an individual.
 For example, the same individual could be a victim in one incident, and a witness in another.
 This allows for a more structured understanding of the conflict and the ability to identify all existing connections between different people.
-For some individuals, several profiles can be registered in the Database with different information donors (for example, from the Memorial and from the ECtHR).
+For some individuals, several profiles can be registered in the Database with different information donors.
 This is especially true for victims of large-scale bombings or special operations, which attracted the attention of many human rights and international organizations.

-For example, information about the killing of 18-year-old Elza Kungaeva by former Colonel Yury Budanov in 2000,[1] was recorded by the Memorial, the RCFS and the Committee of National Salvation.
+For example, information about the killing of 18-year-old Elza Kungaeva by former Colonel Yury Budanov in 2000,[1] was recorded by three different human rights organizations.
 Therefore, three profiles of E. Kungayeva are registered in the Database.
 Each of these profiles contains information that was obtained by each separate organization.

 The analysis of all materials has allowed for the collection of the most accurate information relating to each victim and violation.
 Each victim is analyzed using all of the collected documents and a single verified profile is created based on all source-profiles.
 All corresponding information available from the information donors is indicated in this single verified profile.
 In some cases, different sources may contain contradictory information – for example, conflicting information may be provided regarding the date or circumstances of the violation.
 In such cases, the information is either directly verified and confirmed with the sources, or if not possible, the discrepancies in the data are indicated in the profile.